2017 - 2012

 Miami, Florida, United States

 The series is divided into 3 parts: The Swamp, The Resilience and The City.
-"The Swamp" stands out for its representation of the natural state of the Florida area, whose tropical and marshy thicket coexists in a similar and harmonious way with urban and sub urban neighborhoods.
-"The Resilience", on the other hand, attests to how the weight of cement constructions imposes itself as a skyline, subjecting nature unquestionably.
-Finally, "The City" documents the downtown area of Miami, a place where commerce, in a state of decline as a result of the economic crisis of 2008, still maintains absolute supremacy over nature.
+The Swamp stands out for its representation of the natural state of the Florida area, whose tropical and swampy thicket coexists in a similar and harmonious way with urban and suburban neighborhoods.
+The Resilience, on the other hand, attests how the weight of the cement constructions is imposed as a skyline, unquestionably subduing nature.
+Finally, The City documents downtown Miami, a place where commerce, in a state of decline as a result of the 2008 economic crisis, still maintains absolute supremacy over nature.